jpedro/jpedro.github.io/.posts/postgres.md

 ## The Good

-Postgres is sometimes referred as an object-relational database, as opposed to predefined data types systems.
+Postgres is sometimes referred as an object-relational database.
 That's because columns in Postgres belong to an object data type and you can expand on them by creating your custom types from their 43 primitives types.
 Yes.
 43! `CREATE TYPE Person AS (name VARCHAR, skills TEXT[])`.
-You can also create DOMAINS, which are aliases to types with `CHECK` constraints.
+You can also create DOMAINS, which basically work as aliases to types with `CHECK` constraints.
 All very neat.
 Opaque but neat.

 Tables can have hierarchical relationships, which sounds very OOP'ish.
 But not sure how this can be a good thing.
 Plus, in my naive opinion